Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 • Block websites on desktop devices.

-• Monitor and block apps on Android devices.
+• Monitor and block apps on mobile devices.

 • Monitor YouTube activity and even watch a portion of each video.